-As much a part of the holiday season as pond hockey and mistletoe, the Nutcracker is an adventure that needs to be experienced more than once- it is a ballet that uncovers something new and wondrous with each performance!
+As much a part of the holiday season as pond hockey and mistletoe, Nutcracker is a Christmas tradition for all ages.

 Featured Creative Team